diamondjones2019/Births2015/README.md

 # Births2015
-Collecting data on the amount of Childbirths in 2015 Dataset came from Github profile [https://vincentarelbundock.github.io/Rdatasets/datasets.html]
+Collecting data on the amount of Childbirths in 2015 from Github profile [https://vincentarelbundock.github.io/Rdatasets/datasets.html]